Skyscraper: Basic design considerations

-Good structural design is important in most building design, but particularly for skyscrapers since even a small chance of catastrophic failure is unacceptable given the high price.
+Good structural design is important in most building design, but particularly for skyscrapers since even a small chance of catastrophic failure is unacceptable given the tremendous damage such failure would cause.
 This presents a paradox to civil engineers: the only way to assure a lack of failure is to test for all modes of failure, in both the laboratory and the real world.
 But the only way to know of all modes of failure is to learn from previous failures.
-Thus, no engineer can be absolutely sure that a given structure will resist all loadings that could cause failure, but can only have large enough margins of safety such that a failure is acceptably unlikely.
-When buildings do fail, engineers question whether the failure was due to some lack of foresight or due to some unknowable factor.
+Thus, no engineer can be absolutely sure that a given structure will resist all loadings that could cause failure; instead, one can only have large enough margins of safety such that a failure is acceptably unlikely.
+When buildings do fail, engineers question whether the failure was due to some lack of foresight or due to some unknown factor.

 Loading and vibration

 The load a skyscraper experiences is largely from the force of the building material itself.
 In most building designs, the weight of the structure is much larger than the weight of the material that it will support beyond its own weight.
 In technical terms, the dead load, the load of the structure, is larger than the live load, the weight of things in the structure (people, furniture, vehicles, etc.).
 As such, the amount of structural material required within the lower levels of a skyscraper will be much larger than the material required within higher levels.
 This is not always visually apparent.
 The Empire State Building's setbacks are actually a result of the building code at the time (1916 Zoning Resolution), and were not structurally required.
 On the other hand, John Hancock Center's shape is uniquely the result of how it supports loads.
 Vertical supports can come in several types, among which the most common for skyscrapers can be categorized as steel frames, concrete cores, tube within tube design, and shear walls.

 The wind loading on a skyscraper is also considerable.
 In fact, the lateral wind load imposed on supertall structures is generally the governing factor in the structural design.
 Wind pressure increases with height, so for very tall buildings, the loads associated with wind are larger than dead or live loads.

 Other vertical and horizontal loading factors come from varied, unpredictable sources, such as earthquakes.